Search String

 LucasFilm would subsequently employ AdLib, Roland and 1989's Sound Blaster in Indiana Jones and SoMI of 1989-90, thereby popularizing professional game-audio on PC and raising PC-game audio expectations significantly.

-1988 audio composed for the Amiga's built-in 4-channel Paula of 1985 and the C64's built-in 3-voice SID of 1982 also impressed.
-In 1988 C64 SID audio was harnessed to great effect by Chris Hülsbeck of Germany and David Whittaker, Ben Daglish, Rob Hubbard and Jon Dunn of Britain.
+1988 audio composed for the Amiga's built-in 4-voice Paula of 1985 and the C64's built-in 3-voice SID of 1982 also impressed.
+By 1988 C64 SID audio had been harnessed to great effect by Chris Hülsbeck of Germany, Jeroen Tel and Charles Deenen of the Maniacs of Noise of The Netherlands, and the likes of David Whittaker, Ben Daglish, Rob Hubbard, Martin Galway, Mark Cooksey, Richard Joseph, Dave Lowe, Jonathan Dunn and Jas C. Brooke of Britain.

 In 1988 Paula and the Atari ST's built-in 3-channel Yamaha YM2149 outputted some great synthesized speech, sound effects and sampled tracks, such as can be heard in ERE Informatique's Captain Blood, which featured an audible alien language and a rendition of Jean-Michel Jarre's Ethnicolor of Zoolook.